 “No time,” Sans said again.
 “This is way before we were ready.”

-“Okay, we become some strange monster assassins,” Toriel said bitterly.
-“What about our humans and half humans?
-They are not monster.”
+“Okay, we become some strange mutant assassins,” Toriel said bitterly.
+“What about our humans and half humans?”

 “Just long enough that we can work a real plan out.
 A real place.
 A way to save the other monsters.
 A real barrier that will keep humans out.
 Maybe an invisible barrier?”
 Papyrus recommended.
-“Considering one of the humans was down here, invisible, the technology is there.
+“Considering one of the humans was down here, invisible, the technology up there must be very advanced.
 That could really help.”